liberapay/liberapay.org/en/rules_of_procedure.md

 The members have two weeks to voice their objections, afterwards it is assumed that they have none.

-## Article 3: representative
+## Article 3: representation

-The members of the organization elect a legal representative among themselves.
+The members elect at least one of their own to represent the organization in its relations with third-party institutions (banks, governmental agencies, etc).

 The mandate of representative lasts one year, renewable indefinitely.

-An early election is held when the representative resigns or becomes unable to fulfill the mandate.
+An early election is held when a representative resigns or becomes unable to fulfill the mandate.

 ## Article 4: exclusion